-(d) Ship stations operating in a vessel traffic service system or on a waterway under the control of a U.S. Government agency or a foreign uthority, when communicating with such an agency or authority may be identified by the name of the ship in lieu of the call sign, or as directed by the agency or foreign authority.
+(d) Stations under the control of a U.S. Government agency or a foreign authority, when communicating with such an agency or authority may be identified by the name of the station in lieu of the call sign, or as directed by the agency or foreign authority (e.g. vessel traffic service).